-Kicking off in Xi’an, our very own Charlie Bridger takes us on a journey through China, stopping off in the incredible limestone karst region of Guilin, the spicy province of Sichuan – home to the Chengdu Panda Research Base and the giant Buddha at Leshan, and the ancient temples of Mount Emei…
+Kicking off in Xi’an, let me take you on a journey through China, stopping off in the incredible limestone karst region of Guilin, the spicy province of Sichuan – home to the Chengdu Panda Research Base and the giant Buddha at Leshan, and the ancient temples of Mount Emei…

 With a rather fast dash across Shanghai airport from the international terminal to the domestic to catch my flight to X’ian (reliably told by my guide that I had ten minutes or I would miss my flight), my arrival into China was somewhat of a blur as I raced through to my check-in desk and made it with a minute to spare.